codewithstella18/A-banking-website/README.md

 # A banking website
- This is an online banking website built with HTML,CSS and Javascrip technologies
+ This is an online banking website built with HTML,CSS and Javascript technologies